-Tiles
+Ceramic Shower Tiles

-Ceramic tile is very durable, for routine cleaning use a mild detergent; the grout is porous and will absorb water which will lead to staining, annual sealing of the grout joints with a clear liquid silicone sealer should be carried out.
-Sealing of the grout is your decision and responsibility, it is however recommended.
+Ceramic tile is very durable.
+For routine cleaning use a mild detergent; do not use waxes or sealers.
+As the grout is porous and will absorb water which will lead to staining, annual sealing of the grout joints with a clear liquid silicone sealer should be carried out.